-The Snoozzz Sleep Positioner can be used in conjunction with a flat head pillow such as the Clevamama Baby Pillow.
+The Snoozzz Sleep Positioner can be used in conjunction with a flat head pillow such as the Mimos Pillow or the Clevamama Baby Pillow.
 You can also use it to gently encourage your baby off the flattened side of their head.
 The way to do this is to position your child in the sleep positioner so that she is still lying on her back but slightly rotated towards the non-flattened side eg if the right side of her head is flat, position her so that she is lying on her back but slightly on her left hip and left side, with her right hip and right side slightly raised.
 This then makes it difficult for her to turn her head enough to the right to be able to lie on that side of her head.
 Use a flat head pillow to ensure the non-flattened side does not become flattened.
 She may protest a bit at first (our son did) but within an hour on the first night he accepted the new position.

 However, if you do struggle to keep your child positioned like this, then use the sleep positioner to simply keep her positioned on a flat head pillow.
 Even though she will probably turn her head to the flattened side again, the sleep positioner should ensure that her head remains on the flat head pillow, and the pillow will help stop the flattened side from getting any worse and give it a chance to round out.